dvodia00/dvodia00.github.io/materials/content.en.md

 With supplementary coverage, your health insurance will pay part of “psychological psychotherapy”.
 However, be aware that terms and conditions vary between insurance policies.
 Please contact your health insurance to inquire up to what amount it will cover the costs, and under what conditions (for example, a referral from your family doctor).
 I am happy to provide a letter confirming my status as an accredited psychotherapist.

 Alternatively, you are of course also welcome to pay the costs out­-of-­pocket.
 In this case, we will be able to discuss the conditions individually.

+Please do not hesitate to email me at praxis@dvorsky.ch or call me on +41 44 585 15 01.
+An informal conversation free of any obligation is the best way to determine how I might be able to help.

 ## Life Coaching and Business Coaching